Minnesota Cold Weather Rules

 - The household income of the customer is at or below 50 percent of the state median household income.
 Income may be verified on forms provided by the Cooperative or by the local energy assistance provider.
 A customer meets the income requirement if the customer receives energy assistance or other type of public assistance that uses an income eligibility threshold set at or below 50 percent of the state median household income; and

-- A customer enters into and makes reasonably timely payments under a payment agreement that considers the financial resources of the household; and
+- A customer enters and makes reasonably timely payments under a payment agreement that considers the financial resources of the household; and

 - A customer receives from the cooperative referrals to energy assistance, weatherization, conservation, or other programs likely to reduce the customer's energy bills.